 "The team at Spire strive to provide a service which caters for each patient's individual needs."

-He is a Consultant Orthopaedic surgeon with extensive fellowship training in shoulder and elbow surgery.
-Having qualified in 2004 from King’s College London, he completed his basic surgical training in London before specialising in Trauma and Orthopaedics.
-He was appointed to the Birmingham rotation where he developed an interest in shoulder and elbow surgery.
-He transferred his training to Scotland to be with his wife.
-Following this, he completed two, year long fellowships, specialising in shoulder and elbow surgery.
+I am a Consultant Orthopaedic Surgeon with extensive fellowship training in shoulder and elbow surgery.
+Having qualified in 2004 from King’s College London, I completed my basic surgical training in London before specialising in Trauma and Orthopaedics.
+I was appointed to the Birmingham rotation where I developed an interest in shoulder and elbow surgery.
+I transferred my training to Scotland to be with my wife.
+Following this, I completed two, year long fellowships, specialising in shoulder and elbow surgery.
 Firstly, at the Glasgow Royal Infirmary and then at the internationally renowned Wrightington Orthopaedic Hospital in its prestigious Upper Limb Unit.

-Treatment of clavicle, shoulder and elbow fractures.He has been published extensively, writing on both laboratory and clinical orthopaedic based studies.
-His most recent research interest is regarding the management of complex primary and revision shoulder replacements along with the role of shoulder replacements in the treatment of shoulder fractures.
+I have been published extensively, writing on both laboratory and clinical orthopaedic based studies.
+My most recent research interest is regarding the management of complex primary and revision shoulder replacements along with the role of shoulder replacements in the treatment of shoulder fractures.

 Some of the principal treatments carried out by Mr Amar Malhas at Spire include:

 COVID-19 testing or antibody tests are not available as a standalone service at Spire Dunedin Hospital.

 Bachelor of Medicine, Bachelor of Surgery

 BSc - Developmental Neurobiology / King's College London / 2001

 MSc - Orthopaedic Engineering / Cardiff University / 2010